Breast Augmentation in Tampa, FL and Atlanta, GA

 One of the most common plastic surgery procedures is breast augmentation surgery.
 More and more woman are having breast augmentation to increase their self-confidence and enhance their appearance.
 Brandon-Dzung Mang, M.D., is greatly admired by his many patients for his compassionate care and outstanding natural-looking results.
-He is board certified under the American Board of Plastic Surgery and assists women in the Tampa and St. Petersburg areas achieve their desired results.
+He is board certified under the American Board of Plastic Surgery and assists women in Tampa and St. Petersburg, Florida, as well as Atlanta, Alpharetta, and the neighboring communities in Georgia achieve their desired results.

 Many women seek breast augmentation, also known as augmentation mammoplasty, because they feel self-conscious.
 Although breast augmentation can boost self confidence, it cannot perfect your body or change the way people treat you.
 Physically healthy women with realistic goals are the ideal candidates for this surgery.